A guide to impacted wisdom teeth

-Wisdom teeth are usually removed under general anaesthetic, with the procedure often taking around one hour to carry out and an additional 30 minutes to recover from the anaesthetic.
+Wisdom teeth are usually removed under general anesthetic, with the procedure often taking around one hour to carry out and an additional 30 minutes to recover from the anesthetic.
 Following this, patients are expected to feel tired for one day after the surgery.

 During the procedure, the oral specialist will expose the wisdom tooth that needs to be extracted by slicing through the gum and lifting it away.
 The surgeon may cut some of the surrounding bone away if the tooth has become encased.